Greek protesters, police clash on teen death anniversary

-ATHENS, Greece (AP) — Demonstrators clashed with riot police in central Athens Thursday during the first of a series of events to mark the 10th anniversary of the fatal police shooting of a teenager that sparked Greece’s most extensive riots in decades.
+ATHENS, Greece (AP) — Demonstrators clashed with riot police in Athens and the country’s second largest city of Thessaloniki on Thursday during the first of a series of events to mark the 10th anniversary of the fatal police shooting of a teenager that sparked Greece’s most extensive riots in decades.

-Hooded youths threw rocks and other objects at riot police shortly after the start of a student march, and police responded with tear gas.
-At least one detention was reported.
+In the Greek capital, hooded youths smashed bus stops and threw rocks and other objects at riot police shortly after the start of a student march.
+Police responded with tear gas, and detained 10 people.

+Similar incidents also took place in the northern city of Thessaloniki, where youths hurled Molotov cocktails at police, who responded with stun grenades.

-Authorities deployed about 2,500 police and a helicopter for marches planned to remember Alexis Grigoropoulos, a 15-year-old who died on a night out with friends in the Exarchia district of the capital after being shot by a policeman following an altercation on Dec.
+In Athens, authorities deployed about 2,500 police and a helicopter for marches planned to remember Alexis Grigoropoulos, a 15-year-old who died on a night out with friends in the Exarchia district of the capital after being shot by a policeman following an altercation on Dec.
 6, 2008.

 Most Read Nation & World Stories